Subscribe via E-mail

 If your business has not received this notification, you might not be out of the woods just yet.
 Firstly, this notification was only sent to companies who had fallen off pace of fulfilling the first 24 month sales minimum by the one year anniversary of their contract award.
 Therefore, if your GSA contract is either newer or older than one year, you cannot rely on a GSA notification to alert you of a cancellation risk.
 Furthermore, if your firm only just made the 24 month requirement, or was allowed to slip through under the older relaxed enforcement, the 3rd, 4th, and 5th year requirements are going to present an even greater challenge.
 Finally, even if your firm is exceeding these sales minimums on its GSA contract, the following suggestions could help you use increase GSA sales.

-So for GSA contract holders at risk of contract cancellation or otherwise, at a minimum you should be using the following tools to help increase your business’s exposure to government buyers.
+GSA contract holders at risk of contract cancellation should use the following tools to help increase the business’s exposure to government buyers.

-• First, ensure your firm’s current contract price list is accurate and up-to-date in GSA Advantage! and as always, search for the latest contract award info at GSA eLibrary (gsaelibrary.gsa.gov).
+• Ensure your firm’s current contract price list is accurate and up-to-date in GSA Advantage! .

-• Also continue to monitor opportunitie posted on eBuy
+• Continue to monitor opportunities posted on eBuy

-• The Federal Procurement Data System (www.fpds.gov/fpdsng_cms/) offers information that can be used to identify new agencies, departments or offices that use the products or services you offer.
+• Look at the Federal Procurement Data System (www.fpds.gov/fpdsng_cms/).
+FPDS offers information that can be used to identify new agencies, departments or offices that use the products or services you offer.

 These basic tools can help you find, and gain exposure to the government entities that need the goods or services your business provides.
 But you should then look to create an innovative Federal marketing strategy that attracts federal clients to you.
 There are many more sophisticated and techniques that can be employed to get you noticed.